Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): is a sound approximation, a.k.a., borrow-checker for LLBC

 We first reorganize the context by ending all the outer loans (loans which are themselves not inside borrows) which we see in local variables.
-We then repeatedly compare the two states while applying $\le$ rules until they match: we move the values contained by the local variables (except \li+ret+) into fresh region abstractions (\Rule{Le-MoveValue}), transform the values contained by the return variable \li+ret+ into symbolic values (\Rule{Le-ToSymbolic}), and merge region abstractions together (\Rule{Le-MergeAbs}).
+We then repeatedly compare the two states while applying $\le$ rules until they match: we move the values contained by the local variables (except $ret$) into fresh region abstractions (\Rule{Le-MoveValue}, \Rule{Le-ToAbs}), transform the values contained by the return variable $ret$ into symbolic values (\Rule{Le-ToSymbolic}), and merge region abstractions together (\Rule{Le-MergeAbs}).
 We end up in the target state of line 7; we then do the same for the \li+else+ branch (omitted), which allows us to conclude that \li+choose+ satisfies its signature.
 In other words, \li+choose+ borrow-checks.

 \myparagraph{Forward Simulation Between \llbcp and \llbcs} We now resume the presentation of the proof of the simulation between LLBC and \llbcs: there remains to show that we can replace \Rule{E-Call} with \Rule{E-Call-Symbolic}.
 There are several crucial points.
 First, evaluation rules are local, which means the evaluation relation is also defined for partial states in which borrows don't necessarily have an associated loan; equipped with partial states, we define and prove a framing lemma in the spirit of separation logic, which states that if state $\Omegas_0$ evaluates to $\Omegas_1$, we can compose $\Omegas_0$ with a disjoint frame $\Omegas_f$ which doesn't get modified during the evaluation.
 As the $\le$ rules are also local, we define a similar framing property for the $\le$ relation.
-Finally, we carefully designed \Rule{E-Call}, \Rule{E-Call-Symbolic} and the $\kw{borrow\_checks}$ predicate so that: 1. we can always turn a part of the concrete input state into a more abstract partial state that is in relation with $\Omegas_0$; 2. the conclusion of $\kw{borrow\_checks}$ gives us exactly the partial state we need to get the state resulting from \Rule{E-Call-Symbolic} by applying the frame rules.
-There are some other technicalities; we refer the interested reader to the Appendix.
+Finally, we carefully designed \Rule{E-Call}, \Rule{E-Call-Symbolic} and the $\kw{borrow\_checks}$ predicate so that: 1. we can always turn a part of the concrete input state into a more abstract partial state that is in relation with $\Omegas_0$; 2. applying the frame rules to the state appearing in the conclusion of $\kw{borrow\_checks}$ produces the state resulting from \Rule{E-Call-Symbolic}.
+There are some other technicalities; we refer the interested reader to the \iflong Appendix\fi\ifshort long version of the paper\fi.